openedx/edx-documentation/en_us/shared/students/SFD_enrolling.rst

    .. note:: If your ID uses non-Roman characters, you must enter a full
-    name for your edX account in this step so that it also uses non-Roman characters.
+    name for your edX account in this step so that it also uses non-Roman characters to match your ID.
 To do this, select **Edit Your Name** in the list of requirements, and then enter your name in non-Roman characters in the text box.

      .. image:: ../../shared/students/Images/SFD_VerifyID_NonRoman.png
       :width: 500